dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 special properties to groups.
 The groups these properties are attached to, can either be user created or one of the built-in groups.

-TODO: Allow setting default permissions to values inside a project ontology.
+TODO: Allow setting default permissions to values (and probably resources also) inside a project ontology.
 This will require a bit more calculation, as now for each value that is created, not only the user's group's default permission needs to be taken into account, but also the value's default permission.
 The employed rule will be **least permissive**.